gelthemu/croozefm/src/data/policies/privacy-statement.md

 - **Password**: Stored securely (encrypted) to let you log in.
 - **Optional Info**: We might ask for extras (e.g., a display name or favorites), but you won’t have to share them.

-We’ll update this policy before launching authentication and let you know.
+We’ll update this statement before launching authentication and let you know.
 You’ll need to review it then, and signing up or logging in will mean you’re okay with the new terms.

 ### How We Use Your Information